 In order for students to get the most out of their studies, the UNSW Library provides 24/7 access to online resources including databases, e-journals, e- books and streaming audio & video, which can be used anywhere in the world.
 Log in to My Library with your zID and zPass for full access.

-UNSW Library Subject Guides are a good starting point for accessing key resources in your area of study.
+UNSW Library Subject Guides are a good starting point for accessing key resources in your area of http://subjectguides.library.unsw.edu.au/elise

 ELISE | Informing Your Studies